-- 1. Check for the reason, why did we return from user mode?
+1. Check for the reason, why did we return from user mode?
 Did the user execute a trap instruction, or did some other user exception such as a break, bus error, division by zero error, or floating point exception occur.
 That is, if the user process needs attending then we may not wish to adjust the context, check interrupts, or call the scheduler.
 Tbl.
-4.21 shows the rudiments of this code, while showing nothing of how the actual trap would be implemented.
-You may also wish to note that the instruction before the first instruction in our context swap must be a return to userspace instruction.
+4.15 shows the rudiments of this code, while showing nothing of how the actual trap would be implemented.

+You may also wish to note that the instruction before the first instruction in our context swap $must \ be$ a return to userspace instruction.
 Remember, the supervisor process is re-entered where it left off.
 This is different from many other processors that enter interrupt mode at some vector or other.
-In this case, we always enter supervisor mode right where we last left. - 2.
-Capture user accounting counters.
-If the operating system is keeping track of system usage via the accounting counters, those counters need to be copied and accumulated into some master counter at this point. - 3.
-Preserve the old context.
-This involves recording all of the user registers to some supervisor memory structure, such as is shown in Tbl.
-4.22.
-Since this task is so fundamental, the ZipCPU compiler back end provides the zip\save\context(int \) function. - 4.
-Reset the watchdog timer.
-If you are using the watchdog timer, it should be reset on a context swap, to know that things are still working. - 5.
-Interrupt handling.
-How you handle interrupts on the ZipCPU are up to you.
-You can activate a sleeping task if you like, or for smaller faster interrupt routines, such as copying a character
+In this case, we always enter supervisor mode right where we last left.

+2. Capture user accounting counters.
+If the operating system is keeping track of system usage via the accounting counters, those counters need to be copied and accumulated into some master counter at this point.
-'''

-while(true) {

-// The instruction before the context switch processing must

-// be the RTU instruction that enacted user mode in the first

-// place.
-We show it here just for reference.

-zip_rtu();

-if (zip_ucc() & (CC_FAULT)) {

-// The user program has experienced an unrecoverable fault and must die.

-// Do something here to kill the task, recover any resources

-/\!/ it was using, and report/record the problem.

-} else if (zip_ucc() & (CC_TRAPBIT)) {

-// Handle any user request

-zip_restore_context(userregs);

-// If the request ID is in uR1, that is now userregs[1]

-switch(userregs[1]) {

-case x: // Perform some user requested function

-break;

-}

-}

-'''

-Table 4.21: Checking for whether the user task needs our attention

-'''

 save_context:

-SUB 1,SP

-; Function prologue: create a stack
+SUB 4,SP ; Function prologue: create a stack

-STO R5, (SP)

-; frame and save R5.
+SW R5,(SP) ; frame and save R5.
 (R1-R4 are assumed

-; to be used and in need of saving.
+MOV uR0,R2 ; to be used and in need of saving.
 Then

-MOV uRO,R2

-MOV uR1,R3

-; copy the user registers, four at a time to
+MOV uR1,R3 ; copy the user registers, four at a time to

-; supervisor registers, where they can be
+MOV uR2,R4 ; supervisor registers, where they can be

-MOV uR2,R4

-MOV uR3,R5

-; stored, while exploiting memory pipelining
+MOV uR3,R5 ; stored, while exploiting memory pipelining

-STO R2, (R1)

-; Exploit memory pipelining:
+SW R2,(R1) ; Exploit memory pipelining:

-STO R3,1(R1)

-; All instructions write to same base memory
+SW R3,4(R1) ; All instructions write to same base memory

-STO R4,2(R1)

-; All offsets increment by one
+SW R4,8(R1) ; All offsets increment by one

-STO R5,3(R1)
+SW R5,12(R1)

-\dots; Need to repeat for all user registers
+\ldots ; Need to repe eat for all user registers

-MOV uR12,R2
+MOV uR12,R2 ; Finish copying

-; Finish\ copying\ \dots

 MOV uSP,R3

 MOV uCC,R4

 MOV uPC,R5

-STO R2,12(R1)

-; and saving the last registers.
+SW R2,48(R1) ; and saving the last registers.

-STO R3,13(R1)

-; Note that even the special user registers
+SW R3,52(R1) ; Note that even the special user registers

-; are saved just like any others.
+SW R4,56(R1) ; are saved just like any others.

-STO R4,14(R1)

-STO R5,15(R1)
+SW R5,60(R1)

-; Restore our one saved register
+LW (SP),R5 ; Restore our one saved register

-LOD (SP),R5

-ADD 1,SP

-; our stack frame,
+ADD 4,SP ; our stack frame,

-JMP RO

-; and return
+RETN ; and return

-'''

-Table 4.22: Example Storing User Task Context
+Table 4.16: Example Storing User Task Context

-to or from a serial port or providing a sample to an audio port, you might choose to do the task within the kernel main loop.
-The difference may depend upon how you have your hardware set up, and how fast the kernel main loop is.

-6. Calling the scheduler.
+- 3. Preserve the old context.
+This involves recording all of the user registers to some supervisor memory structure, such as is shown in Tbl.
+4.16.
+Since this task is so fundamental, the ZipCPU compiler back end provides the zip_save_context(int ) function. - 4.
+Reset the watchdog timer.
+If you are using the watchdog timer, it should be reset on a context swap, to know that things are still working. - 5.
+Interrupt handling.
+How you handle interrupts on the ZipCPU are up to you.
+You can activate a sleeping task if you like, or for smaller faster interrupt routines, such as copying a character to or from a serial port or providing a sample to an audio port, you might choose to do the task within the kernel main loop.
+The difference may depend upon how you have your hardware set up, and how fast the kernel main loop is. - 6.
+Calling the scheduler.
 This needs to be done to pick the next task to switch to.
 It may be an interrupt handler, or it may be a normal user task.
 From a priority standpoint, it would make sense that the interrupt handlers all have a higher priority than the user tasks, and that once they have been called the user tasks may then be called again.
 If no task is ready to run, run the idle task to wait for an interrupt.